Skip to Content

 A stone lantern on the grounds of Bok Tower Gardens in Lake Wales, Florida.

-Things to do around Central Florida besides the theme parks:
+Things to do in Central Florida:

 Orca sign at SeaWorld Orlando.